 All packages allow you to edit data fields.

 Reference management software packages supported at UCL are:

-There are other freely available and paid options, including:
+There are other freely available and paid options, for which UCL Library Services does not provide support, including: